 Could use more recipe photos

-Many cookbook recipes are meant for four, six, and even eight servings, but for households of just two, that much food can be unnecessary and lead to far too many nights of leftovers.
-That’s why we appreciate books such as this, geared specifically toward small households.
-An introduction section reviews the basic principles and science of the Mediterranean diet, breaking down the different types of fats and explaining the Mediterranean diet pyramid.
-There are 100 recipes, ranging from desserts, like lemon panna cotta with blackberries, to mains, like easy shrimp paella, and sides, like orzo stuffed tomatoes.
+Many cookbook recipes are meant for four, six, and even eight servings, but for households of just two, that much food can be unnecessary and lead to far too many nights of leftovers—that’s why we appreciate books such as this, geared specifically toward small households.
+An introduction section reviews the basic principles and science of the Mediterranean diet, breaking down good vs. bad fats and explaining the Mediterranean diet pyramid.
+There are 100 recipes, ranging from desserts including lemon panna cotta with blackberries to mains such as easy shrimp paella and sides including orzo-stuffed tomatoes.

 Authors are registered dietitians

 Recipes tagged for allergens